Ed and His Dead Mother: Plot

 Ed Chilton inherits his family's hardware store following the death of his beloved mother, Mabel.
 He lives with his maternal uncle, Benny, who appears to be happy that his annoying sister is out of his life.
-One morning, Ed is approached at work by salesman A. J. Peddle, who offers to resurrect Ed's mother for $1000.
-Ed is skeptical, but Peddle insists that it must be done immediately, as she has been dead for too long to risk further delays.
-Ed accepts, which disturbs Uncle Benny, who believes the act to be unethical.
+One morning, Ed is approached at work by salesman A. J. Pattle, who offers to resurrect Ed's mother for $1000.
+Ed is initially skeptical, but Pattle notes the fee need not be paid up front.

+Ed accepts the offer, which disturbs Uncle Benny.
+Benny believes the act to be unethical.
 Over time, Mabel's behavior becomes increasingly bizarre and unacceptable.
 When she begins scaring the neighbors and chasing dogs with a knife, Ed is forced to admit that something is wrong.

-He seeks help from Peddle, but the salesman wants more money.
+Ed seeks help from Pattle, but the salesman wants more money.
 Eventually, Ed accepts that he must move on and let his mother die.
-Out of self-defense, he decapitates Mabel and later says goodbye to her, but the head comes back to life and bites him on the lip when he gives her a final kiss.
+Out of self-defense, he decapitates Mabel and later says goodbye to her, but the still living head bites him on the lip when he gives her a final kiss.
 Disgusted, he throws the head into the grave, finally free of his overbearing mother.